Find Affordable College Courses

 UCLA Atmospheric Sciences & Meteorology Bachelor’s Program

-Of the 11 students who graduated with a bachelor’s in meteorology from UCLA in 2021, 36% were men and 64% were women.
-The typical meteorology bachelor's degree program is made up of only 40% women.
-So female students are more repesented at UCLA since its program graduates 24% more women than average.
+For the most recent academic year available, 27% of meteorology bachelor's degrees went to men and 73% went to women.
+The typical meteorology bachelor's degree program is made up of only 38% women.
+So female students are more repesented at UCLA since its program graduates 35% more women than average.

 undefined

-About 64% of those who receive a bachelor's degree in meteorology at UCLA are white.
-This is below average for this degree on the nationwide level.
-Prospective students may be interested in knowing that this school graduates 10% more racial-ethnic minorities in its meteorology bachelor's program than the national average.*
+Prospective students may be interested in knowing that this school graduates 36% more racial-ethnic minorities in its meteorology bachelor's program than the national average.*

 The following table and chart show the race/ethnicity for students who recently graduated from University of California - Los Angeles with a bachelor's in meteorology.